January 20, 2022

 Sauces are important to French cooking, and in the Burgundy countryside, the sauce meurette is one of the most popular, made as it is with red wine, along with vegetables and stocks.
 It’s also most traditionally served with fish or eggs, rather than meat.
 (Even though game meat is quite popular in the region too!)
 While it’s a simply made dish, it’s not one that can be hurried.

 Making a ‘beurre manie,’ for one, is an important technique as it’s very helpful in thickening the sauce.
-It’s used in this recipe for oeufs meurette – or eggs meurette — from the chefs of our Elegant Burgundy and Foodie Paradise in Burgundy.
+It’s used in this recipe for oeufs en meurette – or eggs en meurette — from the chefs of our Elegant Burgundy cooking vacation.
 Ready to bring a bit of France into the kitchen?
 The recipe serves 2.

 Beurre Manie ingredients